dsc-courses/dsc10-2024-fa/resources.md

 ### Tutor-Created Resources

-DSC 10 tutors have created course related content, like the one below, that may be useful if you need some extra help.
-Check out the [**Tutor-Created Resources**](../tutorcreatedresources) page to check them out!
+We've compiled a collection of [**Tutor-Created Resources**](../tutorcreatedresources) that you might find useful for additional explanations and examples.
+Feel free to have a look around!

 ### Diagrams

-We've compiled all of the interactive diagrams that are found in lecture, like the one below, and put them in a separate [**Diagrams**](../diagrams) page.
+All of the interactive diagrams from lecture, like the one below, are available on this [**Diagrams**](../diagrams) page.
 Check it out!

 <center><img src="../assets/images/animation-gif.gif" width=700></center>